zhaoguotian/gittest/README.txt

-git is a distributed version manage system
+git is a distributed version controll system
 git is gnu free  lisenced software